zumasys/docs/site/rover/release-notes/web/1-11-0/README.md

     - Fixed sorting issue when selecting a rows-per-page option greater than 10, paginating, and then applying a sort.
   - **Settings**
     - Resolved issues with "Check Rover Web Local Service" error displaying for users without POS registers in use.
+  - **Accounting**
+    - Corrected a display issue with Receivables "Invoices Due Next:" tables loading invoices by the system's aging type instead of due date, resulting in the table often being empty.